 In a meta analysis, (PubMed) mild to moderate disease, 5 days total therapy is probably enough.

 Even if bacteremic with S. pneumoniae, it clinically stable ("cough and shortness of breath are improving, patient is afebrile for at least 8 hours, white blood cell count is normalizing, and oral intake and gastrointestinal tract absorption are adequate"), it is safe to change to oral (PubMed).
-5 days of levofloxacin is as good as 10 days at 500 mg for hospitalized.
+5 days of levofloxacin is as good as 10 days.

 Fine Risk Class III/IV CAP.